Agricultural Owners, Family Labor and the Worker Protection Standard

 - Specific tasks approved by EPA through a formal exception process.

-For early entry with contact, you must:
+For early entry with limited contact, you must:

 - Follow any other restrictions specified on the pesticide label or in any special exception under which the early entry takes place.